ljhhuxiaoba/GraspDB/README.md

 java -jar GraspDB.jar --[database_option1] --[database_option2] composite
 ```

-Here are some examples of database options(relation-removed and graph-state-oracle options are used for RQ2 in our paper):
+The list of supported database options is as follows. (relation-removed and graph-state-oracle options are used for RQ2 in our paper):
 ```
 --num-tries <num-tries> // the number of graphs to generate --num-queries <num-queries> // the number of queries generated for each graph